 below for further details.

-IMPORTANT: changes to Early Years Workforce qualifications in
+Changes to Early Years Workforce qualifications in England from

 The implementation of the new Early Years Educator criteria and

 the development of new Early Years Educator qualifications are